Loginistaken/ConstructionIQ-lens-new-IR-lens/Wiz-Dimensional-Thermal.md

 Introducing the Wiz-Bit Thermal IR Lens: The Future of Smart Vision

-The Wiz-Bit Thermal IR Lens redefines smart eyewear, bringing real-time material recognition, bio-sensing, and adaptive vision to the construction and industrial workspace.
+The Wiz-Dimensional Thermal IR Lens redefines smart eyewear, bringing real-time material recognition, bio-sensing, and adaptive vision to the construction and industrial workspace.
 Inspired by visionary inventors, this game-changing device puts the power of advanced sensing and AI directly on the user’s face, transforming how professionals interact with their environment.